-Tube expert Geoff Marshall has released a new book, packed with fresh trivia on the London Underground.
+Tube expert Geoff Marshall has a book, packed with trivia on the London Underground.
 Here, he selects 10 of his faves.
 How many of these did you know about?

 1. What's the tube station with the most exits to street level?